June Foray: Later career

 In 1996 and 1997, Foray won the Annie Award for Outstanding Individual Achievement for Voice Acting by a Female Performer in an Animated Television Production for her work in Sylvester and Tweety Mysteries.
 In 2000, Foray returned to play Rocky the Flying Squirrel in Universal Pictures' live-action/CGI animated film The Adventures of Rocky and Bullwinkle, co-starring and produced by Robert De Niro.
 On Season Three, Episode One ("The Thin White Line") of Family Guy, Foray again played Rocky in a visual gag with a single line ("And now, here's something we hope you'll really like!").
 Foray voiced the wife of the man getting dunked ("Don't tell him, Carlos!") in the Pirates of the Caribbean attraction.
-In 2003, she guest starred as the villain Madame Argentina in the Powerpuff Girls episode, "I See a Funny Cartoon in Your Future".
+In 2003, she guest starred as the Jay Ward inspired villain Madame Argentina in the Powerpuff Girls episode, "I See a Funny Cartoon in Your Future".
 During this time, Foray also had a regular role, reprising Granny on Baby Looney Tunes and also Witch Hazel in an episode of another Warner Bros.
 Animation series Duck Dodgers.
 In October 2006, she portrayed Susan B. Anthony on three episodes of the podcast The Radio Adventures of Dr. Floyd.
 In November 2009, Foray appeared twice on The Marvelous Misadventures of Flapjack: in one episode as Ruth, a pie-maker trapped in Bubbie's stomach, and in another episode as Kelly, a young boy having a birthday party and as Kelly's Mom and Captain K'Nuckles' kindergarten teacher.

 In 2011, she reprised her role as Granny in Cartoon Network's The Looney Tunes Show, which was her last regular gig.
 That year, she received the Comic-Con Icon Award at the 2011 Scream Awards.
 She also appeared as Granny in the theatrically released Looney Tunes short, I Tawt I Taw a Puddy Tat, which was shortlisted for Academy Award consideration.

 In 2012, Foray received her first Emmy nomination and won in the category of Outstanding Performer in an Animated Program for her role as Mrs. Cauldron on The Garfield Show.
 She thus became, at age 94, the oldest entertainer to be nominated for, and to win, an Emmy Award.
 In 2014, Foray reprised her role as Rocky in a Rocky & Bullwinkle short film, which served as her final voice role.

 In September 2013, she was honored with the Governors Award at the 65th Primetime Creative Arts Emmy Awards.
 That same year, she reprised her role as Magica De Spell in the video game DuckTales: Remastered.